pnasis/Packet-Sniffer/README.md

 # Packet Sniffer
+**Disclaimer!**
+This packet sniffer program is shared for educational and research purposes only.
+The author Prodromos Nasis does not encourage or condone any unethical or illegal activities using this software.
+Any individual who chooses to use this program is solely responsible for their actions.
+The author shall not be held liable for any misuse of this software for unauthorized purposes, including but not limited to network intrusion, unauthorized access, or any other malicious activities.

+By downloading, copying, or using this software, you agree that you will use it in compliance with all applicable laws, and you assume full responsibility for any consequences that may arise from its use.

+This software is provided "as is," without any warranties or guarantees of any kind, either expressed or implied.
+The author makes no guarantees regarding the functionality, reliability, or suitability of this software for any purpose.

+Users are advised to use this software in a lawful and ethical manner and to respect the privacy and rights of others.

+**Please use this software responsibly and only in authorized and legal environments!**

+## Description
 A packet sniffer, also known as a network sniffer or protocol analyzer, is a software or hardware tool used to capture and analyze network traffic.
 It allows network administrators or security professionals to examine the contents of packets transmitted over a network.

 Packet sniffers work by intercepting and capturing network packets as they pass through a computer network interface.
 They can be deployed on a specific network interface or on a computer connected to a network in order to monitor the traffic flowing through that network.